nextcloud/app_api/docs/tech_details/Authentication.rst

 AppEcosystemAuth
 ^^^^^^^^^^^^^^^^

-AppEcosystemV2 provides ``AppEcosystemAuth`` attribute with a middleware to validate requests from ExApps.
+AppEcosystemV2 provides ``AppEcosystemAuth`` attribute with middleware to validate requests from ExApps.
-In PHP API controllers you can use it as attribute or annotation (for NC26).
+In PHP API controllers you can use it as an attribute or annotation (for NC26).